Tyndall Early Career Network (TECN)

 - PhD conference: TECN regularly organizes a PhD conference to bring together Tyndall PhD students and those from other institutions to present their climate-related research in a friendly and supportive environment.

 - Early career representation on Tyndall Council: TECN represents the views of Tyndall-affiliated early career researchers on the Tyndall Centre’s governing body, the Tyndall Council.
-The current TECN representative on the Council is Dan Thorman.
+The current TECN representatives on the Council are Dan Thorman and Mark Wilson.

 Tyndall Centre institutions with a significant number of Tyndall-affiliated early career researchers are represented in TECN leadership meetings.
 The current TECN representatives are: